sebasfalcone/better-work-notes/Notes_about_C++.md

   return result;
 }
 ```
-But, like with the RVO, the function still needs to return a unique object (which is the case on the above example), so that the compiler can determine which object inside of 'f' it has to construct at the memory location of t (outside of f).
+But, like with the RVO, the function still needs to return a unique object (which is the case on the above example), so that the compiler can determine which object inside of `f` it has to construct at the memory location of t (outside of f).

 For example, the NRVO can still be applied in the following case, because only one object (result) can be returned from the function.
 ```